Rigidity of the Torelli subgroup in $Out(F_N)$: Commuting normal subgroups and invariant splittings

 If $K_i$ contains a loxodromic element $\Phi$, then there is a unique maximal $K_i$-invariant finite set in $\partial_\infty\FF$, which has to be contained in $\{\Phi^{-\infty},\Phi^{+\infty}\}$.
 By normality, this set is $H$-invariant, so Lemma~\ref{lemma:boundary-tree} implies that $H$ virtually fixes the homothety class of an arational $(F_N,\calf)$-tree $T$.
 As $H$ contains a direct product of $2N-4$ nonabelian free groups, this yields a contradiction to \cite[Lemma~6.5]{HW}.

 We can therefore assume that $K_i$ contains no loxodromic element.
-Then $K_i$ virtually fixes the isometry class of an arational tree (rel.\ $\calf$), as opposed to only fixing its homothety class \cite[Proposition~6.2]{GH1}.
-By \cite[Proposition~6.5]{GH1}, it follows that $K_i$ fixes a free splitting of $F_N$.
+Then $K_i$ virtually fixes the isometry class of an arational tree (rel.\ $\calf$), as opposed to only fixing its homothety class \cite[Proposition~6.3]{GH1}.
+By \cite[Proposition~6.10]{GH1}, it follows that $K_i$ fixes a free splitting of $F_N$ (notice that the assumption from \cite[Proposition~6.10]{GH1} that $K_i$ has \emph{finite fix type} is automatically satisfied in view of \cite[Lemma~6.7]{GH}).
 Let $\calc$ be the (nonempty) collection of all $K_i$-invariant free splittings, and let $U_\calc$ be the splitting provided by Theorem~\ref{theo:canonical-splitting}, which is nontrivial because $K_i$ is infinite.
 By normality, this splitting is $H$-invariant.

 We are left showing that $H$ acts trivially on the quotient graph $U_\calc/F_N$.
 Let us first prove that $H$ preserves the orbit of every vertex $v$ in $V_1$.
 Let $\cala_v$ be the collection of all conjugacy classes of stabilizers of vertices of $U_\calc$ outside of the orbit of $v$.
-By Theorem~\ref{theo:canonical-splitting}, the group $G_v$ is freely decomposable relative to the incident edge stabilizers.
+As $H$ does not preserve any free splitting, all edges in $U$ have nontrivial stabilizer.
+Therefore, Theorem~\ref{theo:canonical-splitting} ensures that $G_v$ is freely decomposable relative to the incident edge stabilizers.
 Blowing up $U_\calc$ at $G_v$ into a free splitting shows that $F_N$ is freely decomposable relative to $\cala_v$.
 Let $\calf_v$ be the free factor system of $F_N$ determined by a Grushko decomposition of $F_N$ relative to $\cala_v$.
-Then the $H$-orbit of $\calf_v$ if finite, so as $H\subseteq\ia$ we deduce that $H$ preserves $\calf_v$.
+Since $H$ preserves $U_\calc$, the $H$-orbit of $\calf_v$ is finite.
+As $H\subseteq\ia$ we deduce that $H$ preserves $\calf_v$.
 But $\calf_v$ entirely determines $v$, as $G_v$ is (up to conjugation) the only vertex stabilizer of $U_\calc$ which is not elliptic in $\calf_v$.
 This shows that $H$ preserves the orbit of $v$ in $U_\calc$.

 So far we have proved that $H$ acts on $U_\calc/F_N$ fixing all vertices in $V_1/F_N$, and therefore permuting the vertices in $V_2/F_N$.
 As the stabilizers of vertices in $V_2$ form a free factor system of $F_N$ and $H\subseteq\ia$, it follows that $H$ also fixes every vertex in $V_2/F_N$.
 This completes our proof. \end{proof}